simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 }
 ```

-In the AggregateRoot interface we have defined three properties, the id, the changes list and a clock, which must be overriden in the constructor
-of the aggregate implementation.
+In the AggregateRoot interface, we have defined three properties: the *ID*, the *change* list, and a *clock*, which must be overridden in the constructor of the aggregate implementation.
 Additional properties can then be defined in the aggregate itself.
-I have chosen to make the aggregate immutable by
-defining all of the properties with the val keyword and using {{< linkForRef "kotlin-data-class" "Kotlins data class feature" >}}[<sup>[44](#ref-44)</sup>].
+I chose to make the aggregate immutable by defining all properties with the val keyword and using {{< linkForRef "kotlin-data-class" "Kotlin's data class feature">}}[<sup>[44](#ref-44)</sup>].
-The additional properties of the aggregate are then defined in the consructor of the data class and need to have a default value.
-This way we can instantiate an empty aggregate with the default values via the constructor.
+The aggregate's additional properties are then defined in the data class's constructor and must have a default value.
+This way, we can instantiate an empty aggregate with the default values via the constructor.
-As we have seen we need and empty instance of the aggregate to apply the events to the aggregate when loading the aggregate from the database.
-When we want to
-create a new aggregate we need to provide and use an invoke function in a companion object of the aggregate.
+As we have seen, we need an empty instance of the aggregate to apply the events to the aggregate when it is loaded from the database.
+When we want to create a new aggregate, we have to provide and use an *invoke* function in a companion object of the aggregate.
-The invoke function is then used to create a new instance of the aggregate and apply an initial creation event to the aggregate.
-Whith the constructor with
-the properties with default values and the invoke function we can distinguish between creating a new aggregate and creating an empty instance of the aggregate for
-using event sourcing to reconstitute the current state of the aggregate.
+The *invoke* function is then used to create a new instance of the aggregate and apply an initial creation event to the aggregate.
+With the constructor with default properties and the *invoke* function, we can distinguish between creating a new aggregate and creating an empty instance of the aggregate to use event sourcing to restore the current state of the aggregate.

-Another point we have seen is that the aggregate is immutable and we are returning a copy of the aggregate with the new state
-when calling the applyEvent function of the aggregate.
-Immutability is a common pattern in functional programming and is also recommended for
-domain modelling in DDD by the {{< linkForRef "arrow-kt" "Arrow-kt library" >}}[<sup>[45](#ref-45)</sup>] and also seems to gain popularity in the DDD community.
+Another thing we saw is that the aggregate is immutable and we return a copy of the aggregate with the new state when we call the *applyEvent* function of the aggregate.
+Immutability is a common pattern in functional programming and is also recommended for domain modeling in DDD by {{< linkForRef "arrow-kt" "Arrow-kt library" >}}[<sup>[45](#ref-45)</sup>] and seems to be gaining popularity in the DDD community as well.
-Whereas I did not make use of the Arrow-kt library in the project one can find more information about immutability and domain modeling in the
-{{< linkForRef "immutable-data" "immutable data section" >}}[<sup>[46](#ref-46)</sup>] of Arrow-kt documentation and in Scott Wlashin's book Domain Modeling Made Functional[<sup>[21](#ref-21)</sup>].
+While I didn't use the Arrow-kt library in the project, you can find more information about immutability and domain modeling in the {{< linkForRef "immutable-data" "immutable data section" >}}[<sup>[46](#ref-46)</sup>] of the arrow.kt documentation and in Scott Wlaschin's book "Domain Modeling Made Functional"[<sup>[21](#ref-21)</sup>].

-In summary we need to follow the following conventions to create an aggregate and to make it immutable:
+To summarize, we need to follow these conventions to create an aggregate and make it immutable:

-* Override the id, changes and clock properties in the constructor of the data class
+* Overwrite the *ID*, *changes*, and *clock* properties in the data class constructor
-* Define the properties of the aggregate in the constructor of the data class with the val keyword and default values
+* Define the aggregate's properties in the data class constructor with the val keyword and default values
-* Define an invoke function in a companion object of the data class to create a new instance of the aggregate and apply an initial creation event to the aggregate
+* Define an *invoke* function in a companion object of the data class to create a new instance of the aggregate and apply an initial creation event to the aggregate
-* Define the applyEvent function in the data class to apply the events to the aggregate and return a copy of the aggregate with the new state
+* Define the *applyEvent* function in the data class to apply the events to the aggregate and return a copy of the aggregate with the new state

 **Loading events from the EventStore and creating the events and an empty aggregate via reflection**

-Above we have seen that we need to distinguish between creating a new aggregate and loading the aggregate from the database.
+Above, we saw that we need to distinguish between creating a new aggregate and loading the aggregate from the database.
-To get the current state of the aggregate we need to create an empty instance of the aggregate, load all the events for the aggregate from the database
-and apply all the events to the aggregate.
-The problem here is the we do not know the type of the aggregate during runtime even
-though the type is a generic type parameter of the AggregateRoot interface.
-This is because of type erasure in Java and Kotlin.
+To get the current state of the aggregate, we need to create an empty instance of the aggregate, load all events for the aggregate from the database, and apply all events to the aggregate.
+The problem here is that we don't know the type of the aggregate at runtime, even though the type is a generic type parameter of the *AggregateRoot* interface.
+This is due to type erasure in Java and Kotlin.
-To overcome this shortcoming I store the aggregate type, which is the short name of the class, in the event table for each event.
+To address this problem, I store the aggregate type, which is the short name of the class, in the events table for each event.
-In addition I also use the short name of the event classes to define the type of the event in the event table.
+Additionally, I also use the short name of the event classes to define the type of event in the event table.

-Now when loading the events for an aggregate from the database I use the event type to create an instance of the event via reflection.
-I had to
-add an additional cast to the event class here because the return type of the objectMapper.convertValue function is Any and I want to return a list of events.

-From the list of events we can get the aggregate type and create an empty instance of the aggregate also via reflection.
+Now, when I load the events for an aggregate from the database, I use the event type to create an instance of the event using reflection.
+I had to add an additional cast to the event class here because the return type of the *objectMapper.convertValue* function is *Any* and I want to return a list of events.
+From the list of events, we can get the aggregate type and also create an empty instance of the aggregate using reflection.
-Afterwards we can apply all the events to the aggregate and return the aggregate.
+We can then apply all events to the aggregate and return the aggregate.

 ```kotlin